hande-qmc/hande/documentation/manual/input/utils/utils.rst

     type: string.
 Optional.

     Filename to dump system hdf5 file to.
-If unset will generate a filename to dump to based on the template:
-        int_file + CAS_information + .H5
+If unset will generate a filename to dump to based on the template: int_file + CAS_information + .H5, where ``int_file`` and the CAS information are set in the call to ``read_in`` which create the ``system`` object.

 Returns:
     name of HDF5 file created.
 This is currently only available on the root processor and can be passed into subsequent calls to ``read_in`` safely as only the root processor reads from integral and system files.

-When running a calculation using a system generated from a FCIDUMP, the :code:`system` object created by lua_read_in can be dumped in HDF5 format for reuse.
-This enables much faster initialisation for larger systems.
+When running a calculation using a system generated from a FCIDUMP, the `:`system`` object created by lua_read_in can be dumped in HDF5 format for reuse in subsequent calculations;

-Using this functionality speeds initialisation by a factor of ~100x and reduces required file size by ~16x (for large FCIDUMPs).
-When running in parallel on a large number of cores this is particularly important to utilise.
+this speeds initialisation by a factor of ~100x and reduces the required file size by ~16x for large FCIDUMPs.
+When running in parallel on a large number of cores this is particularly important to utilise as it overcomes an inherent serialisation point in the calculation initialisation.

+For example:

 .. code-block:: lua